1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     Some people 'upgraded' to an all-metal heatbreak, which one should avoid though if only printing PLA as it may cause and increase clogging problems.
 So up to me always go with a heatbreak that uses a PTFE inliner all the way down to the nozzle in case you're only or mostly printing PLA.
     The following picture shows such a heatbreak from a third party manufacturer which I use in my **Neo**. <br> ![3rd party heatbreak](../assets/images/head_3rdparty-heatbreak_web.jpg)

-??? example "Large Clump of Melted Filament Built Up"
+??? example "Large Clump Of Melted Filament Built Up"

     Sometimes it may happen that melted filament builds up on top of the heater block to a large clump.
 The reason for that is that the heatbreak isn't screwed into the heater block tight enough so that the melted fiolament can squeeze out.
 It also may be caused by bad and cheap parts where the thread isn't just as good as it should be. <br> ![Blob](../assets/images/head_blob_web.jpg) <br> So if you encouter this problem, here is what I recommend to do (based on my own experience with this dilemma).